 When Mad Men actress January Jones announced that she ate her own placenta after giving birth, she gave celebrity credence to what is becoming a more common request in the United States.

-Eating the placenta—called placentophagia—is believed by many people to provide medicinal and nutritional benefit to the mother following childbirth.
+Eating the placenta—called placentophagia—is believed by many people to provide medical and nutritional benefits to the mother following childbirth.
 For people who advocate placentophagia, the benefits are believed to include reduced risk of postpartum depression, increased energy, less chance of anemia, improved lactation, and an overall happier postpartum period.

 The practice may have gained some notoriety recently, but it still remains far from common.
 Some hospitals will not hand over the placenta unless they are compelled by state law, while others will keep and store the placenta and then send it home with the patient when she is discharged.